Sun Devil Marching Band: Instrumentation

-Hornline

-Hornline is sponsored by Jupiter Band Instruments.

 Percussion

-Percussion is sponsored by Mapex Drums and Majestic Percussion, Vic Firth Drumsticks, Remo, and Avedis Zildjian Company.
 In the past, outside of marching season, the drum line has branched out to other spectrums of the percussion world.
 They formed the ASU PASIC Drumline in 1995 with Percussive Arts Society International Convention being held locally and hosted by Dr. J.B.
 Smith, Professor of Music and the Coordinator of Percussion Studies in the School of Music at Arizona State University, at Phoenix Civic Plaza in Phoenix, Arizona.
 With the recent sensation of indoor percussion has had few lines part take in it.
 Initially with the 1998 ASU Spring Line and with the addition of the pit during the 2006 marching season the staff formed the 2007 ASU Winter Drumline.
 Competing locally in the Winter Guard Arizona circuit as well as nationally in Winter Guard International Percussion Regionals in Phoenix and Las Vegas in order to qualify in Winter Guard International Percussion World Championship in Dayton, Ohio.
 The winter line was on hold due to constraints since its inaugural line in 2007, but was re-established in 2013.